-With the recruitment industry booming, we look at how you can start your own agency.
+With the recruitment industry booming, we look at how you can start your own recruitment agency.

 Recent figures from the REC suggest that recruitment’s in renaissance, with big billers breaking records and revitalising the industry.
-After a tricky few years throughout the credit crunch annual revenues are now touching £30 billion, placing Britain firmly near the pinnacle when it comes to recruitment.
+After a tricky few years throughout the credit crunch annual revenues are now passing £30 billion , placing Britain firmly near the pinnacle when it comes to recruitment.

 Build a brand